-USA –-(Ammoland.com)- Of all the things you agonize over when choosing an AR-type rifle, should barrel length be on the list?
+USA –-(Ammoland.com)- Of all the things you agonize over when choosing an AR-15 rifle, should rifle barrel length be on the list?

 How much does it matter whether you choose a 16, 18, or even 20-inch barrel?
 If you buy the wrong one, will you fail to ever hit another target?
 Will the bullet even make it out of the fiery end before falling to the ground?